Motorized tricycle: Historical Origins

 The motorized tricycle had quite a boom period at the end of the 19th century.
 Early engines weren't as compact or lightweight as modern ones, and clutches, and electric ignition were still new ideas being incorporated.
 Given this, the tricycle offered a better platform to add an engine to than a bicycle.
-The addition of engines to tricycles was covered in a motor supplemenet to Cycling magazine in 1899, from which the following are taken :
+The addition of engines to tricycles was covered in a motor supplement to Cycling magazine in 1899, from which the following are taken: